paulhibbitts/self-publishing-with-docsify-this/pages/introduction-to-self-publishing-with-docsify-this.md

 - **Activity**: Explore how Docsify-This uses CSR to dynamically render content.
 - **Resources**:
   - [Server Side Rendering vs Client Side Rendering vs Server Side Generation](https://www.geeksforgeeks.org/server-side-rendering-vs-client-side-rendering-vs-server-side-generation/)

+_This educational resource was partially created with the assistance of ChatGPT, an AI language model developed by OpenAI.
+ChatGPT provided suggestions, draft content, and ideas which were reviewed and adapted by the author._